 "Why We Argue" is an interview podcast that since 2016, has explored the triumphs and disasters of American political conversation.
 Hosted by Political Philosopher and Vanderbilt University Professor Robert Talisse, "Why We Argue" returns with new sessions that question writers, philosophers, journalists, historians, politicians, citizens, and the great political minds of our era about truth, our society’s troubled relationship with it, and what sort of future it might have in our democracy.

 Subscribe and stay tuned for these new Future of Truth sessions.
-In the meantime, listen to our trailer and check out past episodes from the first season of "Why We Argue" below.
+Listen to the trailer and check out past episodes from the first season of "Why We Argue" below.
+Be sure to follow us on Twitter and on Instagram.

 Produced by UCHI’s Humility & Conviction in Public Life, earlier episodes of "Why We Argue" explored the triumphs and disasters of American political conversation.
 Also hosted by Professor Robert Talisse, this season of "Why We Argue" questioned political scientists, philosophers, journalists, historians, politicians, citizens, and the great political minds of our era on how we got here.
 Bringing together people from all sides of the political spectrum, Talisse investigated how a little more humility and a little less dogma could go a long way.
 Producer Matthew Guariglia.